Seven Wonders of North Mayo

 Belleek is located on the Wild Atlantic Way (WAW) and the Greenway, two great cycling and hiking trails to explore our beautiful coastline.
 The Wild Atlantic Way the longest defined and signed tourist cycling trail in the world at approximately 2,750 km (1,700 miles) in length with plenty more side routes and loops, and many typical Irish attractions to explore.
 A real insider's tip!

-Don't miss out on our Castle Tours, 11am and 2 & 4pm every day.
+Don't miss out on our Castle Tours, 10.30am, 12pm 2pm & 4pm every day.
 Learn more about the history of Belleek Castle and the exciting life of Marshall Doran.
 You will see the Armoury, the Fossil Room, Grace O'Malley's Bed as well as the Medieval Banqueting Hall and the Tween Decks.
 Click here for further information.
 Due to private events held in the Castle please always phone before arrival as we do not wish to cause any inconvenience should the museum be closed.
 Booking is recommended and essential for larger parties.

 Wild Nephin/Ballycroy National Park & Mayo Dark Sky Park